Apparently, Kylie Jenner And Jordyn Woods’ Friendship Might Not Be Over

-While things have been rocky between makeup mogul Kylie Jenner and her ex-best friend Jordyn Woods, it looks like their relationship might not be over, if a recent report by Us Weekly is anything to go by.
+While things have been rocky between makeup mogul Kylie Jenner and her ex-best friend Jordyn Woods, it looks like their relationship might not be over — if a recent report by Us Weekly is anything to go by.

 As previously reported by The Inquisitr, it’s been a rough couple of months for Jordyn Woods.
 The young model, who had previously been taken in by the Kardashian-Jenner clan, was — at one point in time — Kylie Jenner’s best friend.
-Not only did the two collaborate on business projects, but the two were often seen together in public, vacationing together, and generally enjoying each other’s company.
+Not only did the two collaborate on business projects, but they were also often seen together in public, sharing vacations, and generally enjoying each other’s company.

-Unfortunately, that all came to a halt earlier this year when reports emerged that Jordyn had hooked up with Tristan Thompson, an NBA player who currently plays for the Cleveland Cavaliers.
-Thompson, who as dating Khloe Kardashian at the time, had been romantically linked to the youngest Kardashian sister for some time.
-In late 2017, they announced that they were expecting their first child, and a few short months later, Khloe gave birth to True Thompson in April 2018.
-As noted by Cosmopolitan, both Thompson and Kardashian have endured cheating scandals in the past — Tristan was caught making out with another woman at a nightclub last year — but it all came to a head in February when Woods was accused of hooking up with Thompson.
+Unfortunately, that all came to a halt earlier this year, when reports emerged that Jordyn had hooked up with Tristan Thompson, an NBA player who currently plays for the Cleveland Cavaliers.
+Thompson, who was dating Khloe Kardashian at the time, had been romantically linked to the youngest Kardashian sister for a while.

+In late 2017, Thompson and Khloe Kardashian announced that they were expecting their first child, and a few short months later, Khloe gave birth to True Thompson.
+As noted by Cosmopolitan, both Thompson and Kardashian have endured cheating scandals in the past — Tristan was caught making out with another woman at a nightclub last year — but it all came to a head in February, when Woods was accused of hooking up with Thompson.

 Kylie Jenner has not given up on the possibility of reviving her friendship with Jordyn Woods. https://t.co/SXfHOxQhr7